sanderyang/CS490---WebAndMobileProgramming/README.md

 For CS 490 0002

 /*******
-Special repository for CS 490 0002 for learning web and mobile programming.
+Special repository for CS 490 (Web and Mobile Programming) course.
 *******/